Skip to main content

 • Fields:

-• Column Name: Select an existing metadata category from the dropdown.
+• Column Name: Select an existing attribute category from the dropdown.

 • Description (Optional): Explain what this tag represents.

 • Mandatory: Check this box if a value must be provided for this tag during every file upload to this table.
-Uploads will fail if a mandatory metadata tag is missing.
+Uploads will fail if a mandatory attribute tag is missing.

-• Adding/Deleting: Use the "Add Metadata Column" button to add more rows and the Delete icon (🗑️) to remove them.
+• Adding/Deleting: Use the "Add Attribute Column" button to add more rows and the Delete icon to remove them.

 These columns represent attributes of your records that generally don't change from one reporting period to the next.